luh-99/School-Stuff/README.md

 ## ⚡ Helpful Information

-- I will **most likely NOT** be testing everything in this repository since I'm doing this for fun.
-However, if I find something interesting to test, I’ll be sure to share any findings.
+- I will most likely **NOT** be testing everything in this repository.
+I am doing making my findings available via this repository so that it is helpful for people in need of useful info about these things.
+However, if I do find something I am interested in testing, I will share all of my findings.

-- **Regarding the xploitspeed repo**:
+- **Info Regarding the xploitspeed repo**:
   **<DO> </NOT>** use the bypasses listed there as I haven't personally tested them.
 They might be outdated.
 Instead, check the **Issues** tab for more up-to-date bypasses.
   > You can still use everything in his repo at your own risk.